kuwisdelu/MSIResearch/magi-help.md

 Please be mindful of shared system resources.

+Please do not upload large datasets without permission.
+Home directory storage is intended for processed data and analysis results.
+Contact the Magi cluster maintainer to add datasets to the cluster's storage devices.

-In particular, it is recommended to limit parallel analyses to 8 or fewer workers, so that cores are available for other users.
+In addition, it is recommended to limit parallel analyses to 8 or fewer workers, so that cores are available for other users.

 To manage remote sessions, you can either us `tmux` on the Khoury login servers or `screen` on a Magi compute node.